Revisionist school of Islamic studies: Implications of "hard sources"

+The thousands of rock inscriptions in the Arabian Peninsula and Syro-Jordanian desert made during different eras, that (as far as they can be deciphered) should indicate a pagan era before 630 CE and an Islamic era after, with some overlap (e.g. Islamic inscriptions and mentions of paganism or pagan names).

+Conflict between traditional account and "hard sources"

+But in fact, revisionists argue, there are numerous contradictions between physical remains and the traditional/conventional historical account, including:

 A "Pseudo-Byzantine" coin with depictions of the Byzantine Emperor Constans II holding the cross-tipped staff and globus cruciger.
 There was no specific Islamic-religious identity and political stance with sharp boundaries in the early Islamic period.